TimMangan/App-Info/docs/Windows/LoginConsultants/ACDC v2/Packaging-MSIX.md

 # Packaging ACDC (V2) for MSIX

-The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.330without the PSF.
+The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.330 without the PSF.
 * You might want to add a shortcut, but hide it in a lesser viewed folder of the start menu (such as Windows Accessories) on Windows 7.
 On Windows 10 you might use a less interesting name.